 Members have certain responsibilities per DHS 104.02, Wis.
 Admin.
-Code, and the Medicaid Enrollment and Benefits booklet or the BadgerCare Plus Enrollment and Benefits booklet.
+Code, and the ForwardHealth Enrollment and Benefits booklet.

 Loss of Enrollment - Financial Liability

 Some covered services consist of a series of sequential treatment steps, meaning more than one office visit is required to complete treatment.